2022 Yamaha Aerox 155 road test review: A bike disguised as scooter

 Aerox 155, a moto scooter, a moto-maxi scooter, or whatever you like to call it, is basically a scooter that uses the tried and tested platform and technology from the ultimate entry-level sports bike money can buy - the YZF-R15.

-The seat as mentioned can be unlocked using the button near the key switch.
+The seat, as mentioned can be unlocked using the button near the key switch.
 While there is adequate space to keep your regular paraphernalia, it simply can not accommodate a full-size rider helmet which is a big downer.
-But that is not it, it also doesn't get a boot light or a USB socket (inside the boot) which is nowadays found on almost all kinds of scooters.
+But that is not it, the scooter also doesn't get a boot light or a USB socket (inside the boot) which is nowadays found on almost all kinds of scooters.

 The scooter gets a seat height of 790 mm which might not be good news for short-height riders.
 You need to be at least 5'4" or 5'5" to ride the scooter, also there isn't enough space on the floorboard to keep your foot comfortably.
 Another bit missing is the brake hold as the scooter rolls back while parked on a slope.
 While the rider seat on the Aerox appears to be wide and well-padded, there simply isn't enough space for the rider of medium size due to its stepped geometry.
 Also due to its slight slant geometry, the rider tends to slip forward when the scooter it stopped with a force.